 Manners and gentlemanly behavior will be encouraged at school to some degree, but not as much as I think it should be done.
 Ultimately, there are 20+ kids in a classroom with one adult, and that adult is focused on reading, writing, math, and all of the other various subjects that are soon to be tested on.

-It is up to us parents to take the lead in our children’s manners and behavior.
+It is up to us parents to lead in our boys manners and behavior, and to show them how gentlemen would behave.

 Emily Anderson is a mother of three children, all under the age of 10.
 Located in the Pacific Northwest of the US, Emily is a mom and part-time blogger, jumping in front of the computer when the kids are sleeping.
 She started this blog in April of 2019 and is proud that the blog is now paying for itself.
 If you want to know about her journey as a blogger, check out out her personal digital journal or her post about failing her way to blogging success.